 - About the Operation: Heart Transplant (United Network for Organ Sharing)

-- What to Expect Before a Heart Transplant (National Heart, Lung, and Blood Institute)
+- What Are the Risks of Heart Transplant?
+(National Heart, Lung, and Blood Institute)

-- What to Expect during a Heart Transplant (National Heart, Lung, and Blood Institute)
+- What Is a Total Artificial Heart?
+(National Heart, Lung, and Blood Institute)

-- Who Needs a Heart Transplant?
+- What Is a Ventricular Assist Device?
 (National Heart, Lung, and Blood Institute)

 Statistics and Research